kvnloughead/blog/src/posts/crc-blog-1.md

 chmod u+x crc.sh
 ```

 It will allow the file to be executed by the file's owner.
-If instead you wanted it to be exectuble by anyone, you could run
+If instead you wanted it to be executable by anyone, you could run

 ```plain
 chmod x crc.sh